-The term “phrenia” refers to a group of approximately thirty different species of sensory nerves, or afferents, that are distributed in various ways throughout the entire nervous system.
-Most people have two sets of sensory nerves: the median nerve in the head and the median nerve in the neck; the median nerve exits through the top of the head and passes through the heart to exit the lungs; the neck nerve exits through the neck and goes through the lungs.
+The term “phrenia” refers to a group of approximately thirty different species of sensory nerves or afferents.
+That is distributed in various ways throughout the entire nervous system.
+Most people have two sets of sensory nerves.
+The median nerve in the head and the median nerve in the neck; the median nerve exits through the top of the head and passes through the heart to exit the lungs; the neck nerve exits through the neck and goes through the lungs.
 The other twelve nerves are distributed in various ways.
 One set exits via the spinal cord to the base of the skull, another sets down the back of the tongue, and a fourth goes to the ankle.
 Each set of twenty to thirty sensori-nostril fibers has a common extension along the posterior spine and extends up to about one inch inside the body cavity.

 Branches of Phrenic Nerve

 The phrenic nerve usually originates in the middle to lower part of the neck through the C2 curve to the diaphragm and passes through the heart and lungs.
 From its source, the phrenic nerve branches over to the upper chest and then down the right side of the body to the chest wall.
 In rare instances, the branch extends to the stomach.

 First Part of Phrenic Nerve

 The first part of the nervous system is the accessory nervous system (also called the peri-allergic division).
 This division includes the eyes, nose, mouth, limbs, and cervical spine.
 In the neck, the accessory phrenic nerve controls the movement of the external auditory canal, which is important for hearing.
 In the superior cervical region, the superior epigallocate nerves control breathing through the upper respiratory tract and provide the sensory inputs to the eye for sight.

 When Phrenic Nerve Becomes Injured